Are you ready to show off your genealogy research in a book? Well, then here are 5 more points showing you how to make a family history book.

 And as a result, I wanted to learn more.

 10. Adding An Index And Source Citations

-Your readers may not be interested in the whole life of your ancestor but maybe a part of it that affects them.
-For example, your ancestor maybe a sibling of your readers and they may only be interested in what it was like growing up for them.
+For example, your ancestor may be a sibling of your readers, and they may only be interested in what it was like growing up for them.